+Any purchase order for servers of $1 million or more shall invoke a 1% additional commission to be added to the rates specified in the above table, payable retroactively after the full PO has been paid.

 “Approved Customer List”

-Network Hardware Resale – San Diego Ca.
+Network Hardware Resale – Santa Barbara, CA.

-*Net sales price is the invoiced per unit value, less any discounts and allowances granted to “Approved Customers List”
+1Net sales price is the invoiced per unit value, less any discounts and allowances granted to “Approved Customers List”

+2Non-discounted price as published on the Lopoco online web store.